dfinity/motoko/design/StableMemory.md

 save the first word of StableMemory at a known offset from the end of physical memory;
 write a 0x00 marker to the first word; and append length (even if zero) and data (if any) to the end of StableMem.
-The logical size of StableMemory and a version number are also written a known offsets from the end of StableMemory.
+The logical size of StableMemory and a version number are also written at known offsets from the end of StableMemory.

 In post_upgrade, we reverse this process to recover the size of StableMemory,